Caia is, without doubt, one of Notting Hill’s hottest restaurants.

-It’s the work of a pair of locals (Tim Lang & Rishabh Vir) who between them have taken stints at places like Fiend, The Fat Duck & Kiln.
-Here, they’ve created an invitingly stylish space centred around the open kitchen with its custom-made grill, with another floor’s worth of seating below it all, too.
+The space itself is an invitingly stylish little eatery centred around the open kitchen with its custom-made grill, with another floor’s worth of seating below it all, too.
 And as a kicker, it’s got an intimate wine room in the back, with its rear wall covered from floor-to-ceiling in bottle-filled racks, and a small table for a dozen people in the middle.

 To drink, unless you happen to be in the wine room fantasising about plucking a bottle from the wall behind you, there’s a cocktail bar with something likely to suit your palate, covering some old-school classics, aperitivi and spritzers from Italy.

 And saving maybe the best bit for last, underneath all of this is the basement where you’ll find a Kuzma R record player with some Auditorium R-25 A speakers (which are amazing.
 We assume).
-Not only are they using this setup to play some first-rate vinyl (curated by Stranger Than Paradise Records founder Noreen McShane), but there are also plans for guest DJs, listening parties, and live acoustic sessions in future.
+Not only are they using this setup to play some first-rate vinyl, but they also play host to guest DJs with an exciting music program and listening parties curated by co-owner Tim Lang.

 NOTE: Caia is open Tuesday – Saturday (till 1am Fri & Sat).
-You can find out more, and book, HERE.
+To find out more, and/or book, head HERE.

 Caia | 46 Golborne Road, London W10 5PR